people & places - meet the UK team

 Sallie is programme director.
 She works on an ongoing basis with local people to build meaningful volunteer programmes.

 Sallie ran a niche marketing company for 20 years, and has served as a non-executive director and consultant in industries as varied as retail, finance, health and tourism.
 She has a proven record in direct marketing and business development.
-She has worked with communities in Africa to improve their economic welfare.
+She has worked with communities all over the world to help them to build the future they want for themselves.

 Sallie’s own experience in volunteer work, as well as the shared experiences of other volunteers and the communities in which they worked, left her frustrated and cynical - but also inspired by the potential benefits of skill share for volunteers and local communities … and determined to do something!